 Federal Agencies Collaborate at the Landscape Scale

-The Sentinel Landscapes Partnership enables the U.S. Department of Agriculture (USDA), Department of Defense (DOD), and Department of the Interior (DOI) to collaborate for greater impact in locations where significant agricultural and natural resources, species habitat, and military training needs intersect.
-The USDA, DOD, and DOI established the Sentinel Landscapes Partnership through a Memorandum of Understanding in 2013 (updated in 2022).
+The Sentinel Landscapes Partnership enables the U.S. Department of Agriculture (USDA), Department of Defense (DOD), Department of the Interior (DOI), and the Federal Emergency Management Agency (FEMA) to collaborate for greater impact in locations where significant agricultural and natural resources, species habitat, climate resilience, and military training needs intersect.
+The USDA, DOD, and DOI established the Sentinel Landscapes Partnership through a Memorandum of Understanding (MOU) in 2013.
+In 2024, the MOU was updated to include FEMA as a signatory.

 Leadership from the participating agencies coordinate the partnership at the national level through the Federal Coordinating Committee (FCC).
-The FCC consists of representatives from the USDA Natural Resource Conservation Service and Forest Service, the DOD Readiness and Environmental Protection Integration Program, and the DOI Fish and Wildlife Service.
+The FCC consists of representatives from the USDA Natural Resource Conservation Service and Forest Service, the DOD Readiness and Environmental Protection Integration Program, the DOI Fish and Wildlife Service, and FEMA's Office of Resilience.

 The FCC collaborates with state, municipal, and tribal governments, nonprofit organizations, landowners, and land managers to develop and implement projects on the ground within the sentinel landscapes.
 This enables the Sentinel Landscapes Partnership to consider each individual sentinel landscape's unique geography, economic drivers, cultural heritage, and natural resource challenges.